ec-jrc/pyPoseidon/README.md

 ## Acknowledgments

-Modified versions of modules from the project BOUT++ (https://github.com/boutproject/BOUT-dev) and OpenEarthTools (https://publicwiki.deltares.nl/display/OET/OpenEarth) are incorporated into Poseidon.
+Modified versions of modules from the project BOUT++ (https://github.com/boutproject/BOUT-dev) and OpenEarthTools (https://publicwiki.deltares.nl/display/OET/OpenEarth) are incorporated into pyPoseidon.

 * All the people that teach me stuff.